-We’ve all been there.
-Twenty-five birthday party invitations sent into the classroom, clearly marked with a date by which to RSVP, and the day comes and goes with little – or no – reply.
-Maybe you need to give a head count to the party venue or plan enough food for your party at home.
+There are a lot of reasons you want people to respond to your party invitations.
+Maybe you need to give a headcount to the party venue or plan enough food for your party at home.
 Perhaps you wanted to personalize the favors.
-No matter the reason, placing an RSVP note on an invitation means you expect a response, and since you were courteous enough to invite someone, they should return that kindness with a simple reply, right?
+No matter the reason, placing an RSVP note on an invitation means you expect a response.
+Since you were courteous enough to invite someone, they should return that kindness with a simple reply.

 So, what’s a party-planning, I-really-need-a-head-count parent to do?
 The truth is, other than to only invite the kids for whom you have some kind of contact information; there isn’t a surefire way to guarantee an RSVP from every invitee.
 There are, however, a few methods you can try to help encourage a better response.

 The more options you can give parents the better.
 Many folks feel awkward calling someone they don’t know to turn down a party invitation.
 By adding a less personal option allowed some a chance to avoid an awkward conversation yet still RSVP.

 It seems that the more options you provide for responding electronically, the more likely you are to collect more replies, so go ahead and add an email and text option to your invitations.